3D scanning solutions

 Houdini is a powerful 3D animation software most commonly used for the creation of visual effects in films, commercials, and video games.
 Developed by SideFX, the tool is popular among major VFX studios such as Walt Disney Animation Studios, Pixar, DreamWorks Animation, Sony Pictures Imageworks, ILM, and other heavyweights.
 What makes Houdini stand out from other 3D design software is its procedural node-based workflow, especially its procedurally generated fluids and particles that add an extra level of realism to animated scenes.

 Houdini’s animator-friendly workflow includes a channel editor, dope sheet, and interactive timeline.
-You can set keyframes on any parameter, or use Houdini’s Advanced Motion-editing tools for greater control.
+You can set keyframes on any parameter, or use Houdini’s advanced motion-editing tools for greater control.
 Apart from animation, the software also supports a wide variety of polygon, NURBS and subdivision surface modeling tools, cloud FX tools, character rigging, lighting effects, rendering, and compositing.
-Professional VFX artists choose Houdini for its node-based way of working for easy, quick changes in the pipeline and the ability to work on unique and complex 3D modeling projects.
+Professional VFX artists choose Houdini for its node-based way of working for easy, quick changes in the pipeline and ability to handle unique and complex 3D modeling projects.

 The software has a very steep learning curve and requires a lot of technical knowledge to use it at its full potential, which makes it less suitable for novice 3D artists and animators.
 However, if your project is non-commercial, the developer offers a free limited version of its software called Houdini Apprentice.